THIRD PARTY CHECKS

 When reviewing your checking account history in AnyTime Access, you should see the number of any check you've written that has posted to your account highlighted and underlined.
 If you click on this check number, (it's called an 'item #' in AnyTime Access) a copy of the front and back of the check will pop up.
 Be patient, sometimes this takes a moment to complete.
 When you can see the image of the check, you're able to print out a copy.
 This is a free service for AnyTime Access users.

-If you need us to print out a copy of a check for you, there is a fee of up to $5 per check.
+If you need us to print out a copy of a check for you, there is a fee of $1 per check.

 How do I use AnyTime Access to place a Stop Payment on a check?

 You select the Stop Payment function and enter the check number(s), then verify your request.
-You will save up to $20.00 by using AnyTime Access to place a stop payment on a check in lieu of calling or visiting the Credit Union to do this, as there is no fee for placing a stop payment on a check using AnyTime Access.
+This is a free service for Anytime Access users.
+You will save $10.00 by using Anytime Access to place a stop payment on a check in lieu of calling or visiting the Credit Union to do this.

 What is Multi-Factor Authentication and why do we need to use it?